 An interesting thing about Imma is that she was the first Japanese virtual avatar.
 First appearing in 2018, she quickly captivated international audiences with her curiosity and constant questioning of her existence.
 Besides being a fashion model, Imma shows a keen interest in anything related to Japanese and global music and art.

 The main reason why Imma became so popular so quickly has to do with her unique appearance.
 With a petite build and peculiar pink bob, she stood out from other, more generic virtual entities.
-The AI-driven influencer was created by ModelingCafe, a CG company from Tokyo.
+The AI-driven influencer was created by ModelingCafe, a Tokyo-based company specializing in CG.

 During her short career, Imma was featured in numerous influencer campaigns, partnering with brands such as Puma, Adidas, Ikea, Porshe, and Balmain.